IdentityServer/IdentityServer4.Quickstart.UI/README.md

 # Quickstart UI for an in-memory IdentityServer4 v2

 This repo contains an MVC based UI for login, logout and consent that supplements an IdentityServer4 configured for in-memory clients, users, and scopes.
 Note that the repo doesn't include solution and project files, but should be copied to your project as described below.

+**note** This branch contains the files for IdentityServer4 v2 and ASP.NET Core / MVC 2.
+The files for IdentityServer 1.x and ASP.NET Core 1.x can be found [on this branch](https://github.com/IdentityServer/IdentityServer4.Quickstart.UI/tree/aspnetcore1).
+The documentation for 1.x can be found [here](http://docs.identityserver.io/en/aspnetcore1/).

 ## Instructions